Jasmine Birtles

 Natwest offer a 95% LTV first time buyer mortgage scheme as well, with a purchase price up to £600,000.
 Once again, it can’t be used on a new build home.
 The big restriction on this one is that you must borrow between 91% – 99% of the purchase price, whereas other schemes allow a lower LTV option if you have a bigger deposit and lower purchase price.
 Natwest’s 95% LTV mortgage, however, is open to those who are not classed as first time buyers – so anybody can apply for it (although you must be a home mover – you can’t use it to purchase a Buy to Let property).

 The Government Mortgage Guarantee Scheme is designed to help first time buyers get on the property ladder.
-It is currently due to end on 30th June 2025, but could end sooner.
+It was originally a temporary scheme to support first-time buyers and stimulate the property market, but was made permanent in July 2025.
 The idea is to help new buyers find properties in their desired area without needing a huge deposit.
 In theory, this should help more people become homeowners.

 However, a high loan to value mortgage does put people at risk of tying themselves into both a property and a high mortgage rate for a very long time.
 Most mortgages are a minimum of 25 years, and the fixed term rate is for two, three, or five years depending on the provider and mortgage offer.
 This means that, after that fixed term, buyers will be at risk of high variable rates which could cost a lot more than the initial monthly payments.
 It will also be harder to shop around to remortgage after the fixed term, as lenders will be taking on a large risk of giving property owners a mortgage with little equity in their home.